pwr-Solaar/Solaar/docs/capabilities.md

 change the speed of some thumb wheels.
 For more information on this capability of Solaar see [the rules page](https://pwr-solaar.github.io/Solaar/rules).

+Users can edit rules using a GUI by clicking on the `Edit Rule` button in the Solaar main window.

 ## Battery Icons